rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 From the measurements taken in the static process characteristics we can see that *Δu* = 5 and *Δy* = 0.45 for the orange line.
 With that in mind we choose `kp = 1` and `ki = 5`.

 We implement a first simulation that runs for 300 time units and has a setpoint of 0.8 until 100 time units and 0.6 afterwards.
 Notice that these are far from ideal, since we actually want a setpoint of 1.0.
-Since there are some issue with this value as a setpoint (as discussed later) we will stick to these lower values for now.
+Since there are some issues with this value as a setpoint (as discussed later) we will stick to these lower values for now.

-The `server` function is based on a beta variate distribution, since this makes sure that every worker in the model does some finite work.
+The `server` function is based on a [beta distribution](http://en.wikipedia.org/wiki/Beta_distribution), since this makes sure that every worker in the model does some finite work.
 The `load` function is based on a normal distribution but changes over time, such that the simulated workload is not always the same.

 ```scala
 val global_time = 0